Annual Conference has been rescheduled for 18-20 June 2021.

-The Spring 2020 issues of the UK Newsletter meditation news and Meditatio are now available here as PDF downloads.
-Printed copies to be posted to subscribers by the middle of February.
+The Summer 2020 issues of the UK Newsletter meditation news and the international newsletter Meditatio now available here as PDF downloads and the printed copies have been posted to subscribers.

 The online edition is normally available several weeks before the printed copies!
-If you would like to be notified when it is on the website, please contact the UK Office (email: firstname.lastname@example.org) and ask to be added to the Newsletter email distribution list.
+If you would like to be notified when it is on the website, please contact the UK Office by email: firstname.lastname@example.org and ask to be added to the Newsletter email distribution list.

-The Summer newsletters will be available in mid May.
-The last date for submitting articles and events for meditation news is 1 April.
+The Autumn newsletters will be available in mid August.
+The last date for submitting articles and events for meditation news is 1 July.

 About Christian meditation